anasioulas/PCBS_multilayer_perceptron_nn/README.md

 Since I used a small data set, I did not use mini-batches, but instead I run forward and backward propagation on the whole training set (`batch gradient descent`).

-Finally, in order to classify the instances and eventually evaluate the performance of my neural network, I used a `threshold` of 0.5, which means that instances with output value greater than or equal to 0.5 are classified as 1 and instances with output value less than 0.5 are classified as 0 -I remind that the sigmoid function gives values in (0,1).
+Finally, in order to classify the instances and eventually evaluate the performance of my neural network, I used a `threshold` of 0.5, which means that instances with output value greater than or equal to 0.5 are classified as 1 and instances with output value less than 0.5 are classified as 0 -recall that the sigmoid function gives values in (0,1).

 ## Execution script

-Finally, I created a script, namely [execution.py](execution.py), that combines the two previous scripts.
+Finally, I created a script, namely [execution.py](execution.py), which is the script the user should run.
+This script (execution.py) calls the two previous scripts.

 This script first calls the [data_preparation.py](data_preparation.py) and receives the training and the validation sets.
 Then it sets some of the hyperparameters of the network to be instantiated.
 In the version uploaded I specifically use:
 * a learning rate of 0.05